 10. What You Need First, Goes In Last

 I carefully lay all of my classroom decor, wall charts and other items that hang on my whiteboard, on top in the tub for that zone.

 In the bottom of the tubs are the stacking trays, pencils and baskets of community supplies that belong in that area.
 That way I can pull decorations out first and get them hung quickly.
 Supply baskets are already intact so they go inside a double desk to serve as drawers.

 It’s a good idea to pack your cupboards that way too.
-Important papers, first week copies, and anything else you’ll need right away, gets packed in last so it can come out first.
+Important papers, first week copies, bulletin board trim, and anything else you’ll need right away, gets packed in last so it can come out first.